wp-plugins/photopress-paypal-shopping-cart/readme.txt

 The plugin also provides a widget, shortcode, and template functions for displaying the shopping cart on single image (attachment) pages, single Posts, and Pages.

-For more information on ways to use this and other PhotoPress plugin see my [WordPress For Photographers e-Book](http://www.peteradamsphoto.com/?page_id=3357 "WordPress For Photographers").
+For more information on ways to use this and other PhotoPress plugins see my [WordPress For Photographers e-Book](http://www.peteradamsphoto.com/?page_id=3357 "WordPress For Photographers").

 == Installation ==